Shrewsbury Hoard: Items discovered

 The coins are all bronze and silver-washed bronze nummi, and date to the period between AD 313 and 335, corresponding to the latter part of the reign of Constantine I and the period of joint reign of his three sons, Constantine II, Constantius II and Constans.
 There were also a very few radiates dating to AD 260–293.

 In addition to the coins, an iron nail and a piece of cloth were found towards the bottom of the pot.
 It is very unusual for organic material such as cloth to survive, but the copper from coins prevented the decay of the cloth in this case.
 It is thought that it may be the remains of a cloth bag that closed with a nail, and put in with the coins as a votive offering.

 Significance

 Although the coins are not individually valuable, the large number of coins in the hoard makes it important.
-Reavill has speculated that as Britain produced food for export to other parts of the Roman Empire during reign of Constantine I, the coins may represent payment to a farmer or farming community for a harvest, and that the money may have been buried for safe-keeping, with money being withdrawn when needed.
+Reavill has speculated that as Britain produced food for export to other parts of the Roman Empire during the reign of Constantine I, the coins may represent payment to a farmer or farming community for a harvest, and that the money may have been buried for safe-keeping, with money being withdrawn when needed.